Marble Falls, Texas: Geography

 Marble Falls is located on the banks of Lake Marble Falls.
 According to the Handbook of Texas website, the former falls were flooded by the lake, which was created by a shelf of limestone running diagonally across the Colorado River from northeast to southwest.
 The upper layer of limestone, brownish on the exterior but a deep blue inside, was so hard and cherty it was mistaken for marble.
 The falls were actually three distinct formations at the head of a canyon 1.25 mi long, with a drop of some 50 ft through the limestone strata.
 The natural lake and waterfall were covered when the Colorado River was dammed with the completion of Max Starcke Dam in 1951.
-A photo of the falls as they once existed can be seen at the website for the Wallace Guest House, a local bed and breakfast.
 Lake Marble Falls sits between Lake Lyndon B. Johnson to the north and Lake Travis to the south.
 The falls for which the city is named are now underwater but are revealed every few years when the lake is lowered.

 Equally noteworthy is the huge igneous batholith called Granite Mountain looming on the town's western edge that secured Marble Falls' place in Texas history.
 The famed pink granite was used for the construction of the Texas State Capitol and other state government office buildings, and can also be found in the Galveston Seawall and Austin–Bergstrom International Airport.

 According to the United States Census Bureau, the city has a total area of 31.6 sqkm, of which 30.0 sqkm is land and 1.6 sqkm, or 5.21%, is water.